Sugar Withdrawal Symptoms and Treatments

 Consume More Protein

 For anyone looking to cut refined sugar out of the diet for weight loss, this tip is helpful in two ways.
-For starters, making sure to consume protein in every meal, the better your chances that you will feel satiated.
-Pure protein options include salmon, tuna steak, chicken, poultry, as well as tofu, beans, and legumes.
+For starters, the more protein you consume every meal, the better your chances that you will feel satiated.
+Pure protein options include salmon, tuna steak, chicken, poultry, tofu, beans, and legumes.
 Simply swapping a small number of carbohydrates for protein can significantly help in the weight loss journey.

 In addition to weight loss, consuming more protein in each meal can help to fight off your sugar cravings and ultimately help with your sugar withdrawal symptoms.
 By consuming the similar protein-laden options listed above, your body can better handle sugar peaks and drops following a meal, which means you could potentially have fewer cravings.
 Part of this regulation of your sugar comes with another hormone called ghrelin, which is widely known as the hunger hormone because it signals to the brain that it is time to eat.
 The more protein you have in your diet means the less ghrelin you have floating in your blood, which results in fewer cravings for food and a better blood sugar profile.

-When asked the question is sugar bad for your health, it is easy to state that glucose is required by the brain for proper functioning.
+When asking if sugar is bad for your health, it is easy to state that glucose is required by the brain for proper functioning.
 While there is some truth to the necessity of sugar, most adult dietary habits include far more than the bare minimum or even moderate of refined sugar.
 Many popular foods have sugar added, beverages are laden with sugar, and sugar substitutes are stronger than the real thing; all of these factors can be considered a summation of poor lifestyle habits throughout the years.

 When your sugar withdrawal symptoms set in (if they do), it is important to have a game plan for them at any time.
 Do you expect to feel lethargic due to kicking the sugar?
 What is your response to this?
-The best plan moving forward is to have a plan if any of the listed symptoms pop up.
-The afternoon headaches that appear day after day due to cutting sugar will eventually resolve, but in the meantime, what do you plan to do about the aches?
+The best plan moving forward is to have a plan if any of the listed sugar withdrawal symptoms pop up.
+The afternoon sugar headaches that appear day after day will eventually resolve, but in the meantime, what do you plan to do about the aches?